Permutative Preference Alignment from Listwise Ranking of Human Judgments: Introduction

 \section{Introduction}

-Large Language Models (LLMs) trained on extensive datasets have demonstrated impressive capabilities in fields such as natural language processing and programming \citep{gpt4,team2023gemini,llama3}.
-Alignment with human preferences is crucial for controlling model behavior, where Reinforcement Learning from Human Feedback (RLHF) demonstrates high effectiveness in practice \citep{rlhf1,rlhf2,rlhf3}.
-However, the RLHF procedure is resource-intensive and sensitive to hyperparameters due to its online multi-stage nature.
-Direct Preference Optimization (DPO) \citep{dpo} integrates the multi-stage process into a single offline training objective by eliminating the separate reward model.

-The success of RLHF and DPO hinges on the human preferences elicited from pairwise comparisons.
-A variety of pairwise-based offline preference optimization methods have been developed, such as RRHF \citep{rrhf}, SLiC \citep{slic}, RPO \citep{rpo}, SimPO \citep{simpo}, and LiPO-$\lambda$ \citep{lipo}, which primarily modify DPO's reward function and Bradley-Terry (BT) paradigm \citep{bradley1952rank}.
-These pairwise contrastive methods essentially classify preferred and non-preferred responses as positive and negative samples, naturally suited for the binary responses in data sets like Reddit TL;DR and AnthropicHH \citep{tldr, AnthropicHH}.
-However, multi-response data are often available, where a single prompt corresponds to several responses with assigned rewards \citep{rlhf3,rrhf, raft,openassistant}.
-The rewards reflect the overall order of the list and the relative quality of each response compared to the others.
+Large Language Models (LLMs) trained on massive datasets have demonstrated impressive capabilities in natural language processing \citep{gpt4,llama3}.
+Aligning these models with human preferences is essential for reliable and controllable model behaviors.
+Pairwise methods, such as Reinforcement Learning from Human Feedback (RLHF) and Direct Preference Optimization (DPO) \citep{dpo}, employ the Bradley-Terry (B-T) model \citep{bradley1952rank} to maximize the likelihood of pairwise preferences, demonstrating strong performances \citep{rlhf1,rlhf3}.
+Various pairwise-based offline preference optimization methods have been developed, such as RRHF \citep{rrhf}, SLiC \citep{slic}, RPO \citep{rpo}, SimPO \citep{simpo}, and LiPO-$\lambda$ \citep{lipo}, which depend on the human preferences elicited from pairwise comparisons.
+These contrastive methods essentially classify preferred and non-preferred responses as positive and negative samples, naturally suited for the binary responses in the data sets like Reddit TL;DR and AnthropicHH \citep{tldr, AnthropicHH}.~\looseness=-1

-Existing pairwise contrastive approaches optimize models by comparing all possible pairs, but they overlook relative proximities of responses.
-Alternatively, listwise methods present a more comprehensive view of the entire list of responses.
-Existing listwise methods like DPO-PL, PRO, LIRE \citep{dpo, PRO, LIRE} mainly integrate the Plackett-Luce (PL) model \citep{PL1} to represent the likelihood of list permutations, which is relatively simplistic.

-In this work, we propose Ordinal Preference Optimization (OPO), a new and effective listwise approach to align ordinal human preferences.
-The training of OPO is based on the ranking metric Normalized Discounted Cumulative Gain (NDCG) \citep{ndcg}, a widely accepted listwise evaluation metric in Learning to Rank (LTR) literature \citep{ndcg_ir2,ndcg_recommend,ndcg_recommend2}.
-One challenge of optimizing NDCG is its discontinuity for backpropagation.
-We employ a smooth surrogate loss NeuralNDCG \citep{neuralndcg} to approximate the non-differentiable NDCG.
-We establish an explicit connection between aligning LLMs with human preferences and training a ranking model.
-From this view, alignment can be framed as optimizing a calibrated score function that assigns reward scores to responses.
-The objective is to learn to rank these responses to match the permutation derived from ground truth labels.
-This approach aligns LLMs' likelihood closely to human preferences across multi-response datasets, improving the quality of the generative outputs.